Holden Commodore (VP): Commodore SS V6

 The SS V6 was a 1992 limited production model which had all the features of the regular Commodore SS but utilized the 3.8L V6 engine in place of the 5.0L V8.
 It was produced to homologate a suitable model for the Group 3E Series Production Cars motor racing category, which required a small minimum run of cars to be built.
 The SS V6's main rival was the Ford EB2 Falcon XR6.

 Commodore BT1

 The Commodore BT1, or the Police Pack was a special pack for the VP Commodore that was available to the Australian and New Zealand Police Forces.
-It was based on the Commodore Executive and added various specification upgrades to cater to the needs of the Police Force.
+It was based on the Commodore Executive and added various upgrades to cater to the needs of the Police Force.
 Many believe that BT1 Commodores had a "cop chip" which increased the engine power output, however this is a myth, as the engine power is the same as in regular VP Commodores.
 BT1 with IRS had a standard size fuel tank, not a long range tank as found on other models.

 Although the pack varied in each state, they were commonly fitted with: